IgorMarques/your-weekly/README.md

     % ./bin/setup

-It assumes you have a machine equipped with Ruby, Postgres, etc.
+It assumes you have a machine equipped with:

+* Ruby
+* Postgres
+* Redis

+## Running the application

+  $ foreman start

+Check the Procfile for more information

 ## Deploying

 If you have previously run the `./bin/setup` script,